-We show how TCMD stock compares to 2,000+ US-based stocks, and to peers in the Health Technology sector and Medical Specialties industry.
+We show how TCMD stock compares to 2,000+ US-based stocks, and to peers in the Manufacturing sector and Surgical and Medical Instrument Manufacturing industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.